-Football Skills and Performance Limitations in the performance of football skills can be observed slightly in execution, and in recovery (e.g. keep balance or link with next action).
-Upper limbs can be used effectively for many football skills (e.g. defensive actions, swing for propulsion).
-Slightly reduced power or speed in actions involving the ball (e.g. long pass or power shots can be impaired due to the requirements to balance on the supporting leg).
-When attacking in and around the box, the player's impairment creates a slight but significant hesitation when compared to non-impaired/able-bodied regular players.
-Athletes frequently have greater difficulty generating force against gravity than their non-disabled counterparts, creating difficulty in mastering regular football skills, such as: Minimal coordination impairment can be observed in execution (e.g. compensatory posture) and recovery of the performance of football skills with speed and power.
-Slight problems with movement control and accuracy: i.e. pass or kick that requires fast responses such as passing without previous control of the ball.
-Follow-through in a long pass or powerful shots can be slightly impaired.
-Heading can be somewhat impaired in athletes with athetosis/chorea or ataxia and is only intermittently visible.
+Limitations in the performance of football skills can be observed slightly in execution, and in recovery (e.g. keep balance or link with next action).

+- Upper limbs can be used effectively for many football skills (e.g. defensive actions, swing for propulsion). - Slightly reduced power or speed in actions involving the ball (e.g. long pass or power shots can be impaired due to the requirements to balance on the supporting leg). - When attacking in and around the box, the player's impairment creates a slight but significant hesitation when compared to nonimpaired/able-bodied regular players.

+- Athletes frequently have greater difficulty generating force against gravity than their non-disabled counterparts, creating difficulty in mastering regular football skills, such as: - Minimal coordination impairment can be observed in execution (e.g. compensatory posture) and recovery of the performance of football skills with speed and power. - Slight problems with movement control and accuracy: i.e. pass or kick that requires fast responses such as passing without previous control of the ball. - Follow-through in a long pass or powerful shots can be slightly impaired. - Heading can be somewhat impaired in athletes with athetosis/chorea or ataxia and is only intermittently visible.

 When attacking in and around the box, the player's impulse impairment creates a slight but significant hesitation when compared to non-impaired players.

-Limitations in the performance of football skills can be observed slightly in execution, and in recovery (e.g. keep balance or link with next action).
-Can drive and control the ball with both legs, uses inside and outside surfaces of the feet to control the ball.
+- Limitations in the performance of football skills can be observed slightly in execution, and in recovery (e.g. keep balance or link with next action). - Can drive and control the ball with both legs, uses inside and outside surfaces of the feet to control the ball.
 Can use both legs to dribble an opponent.
-However, it is common to see that most of the time a player chooses to use his/her dominant side.
-Good and strong kick with the leg of the non-impaired side and also kicks well with the impaired leg (e.g. passing).
-Good-to-normal follow-through, although some difficulties for dissociation can be observed in maximal shots.
-Can stop the ball with the impaired leg but prefers to kick with the dominant side most of the times.
-The player may be able to pass or kick with both legs.
-Could kick aerial balls.
-In preparation for kicking, no real rotation of the hip- trunk is usually observed.
-The arm of the impaired side can be used for many football skills (e.g. defensive actions, swing for propulsion).
-Slightly reduced power or speed in actions involving the ball (e.g. long pass or power shots can be constrained because of the requirements for balance on the supporting leq). for propulsion).Slightly reduced power or speed in actions involving the ball (e.g. long pass or power shots
+However, it is common to see that most of the time a player chooses to use his/her dominant side. - Good and strong kick with the leg of the nonimpaired side and also kicks well with the impaired leg (e.g. passing).
+Good-to-normal follow-through, although some difficulties for dissociation can be observed in maximal shots. - Can stop the ball with the impaired leg but prefers to kick with the dominant side most of the times. - The player may be able to pass or kick with both legs. - Could kick aerial balls. - In preparation for kicking, no real rotation of the hip-trunk is usually observed. - The arm of the impaired side can be used for many football skills (e.g. defensive actions, swing for propulsion). - Slightly reduced power or speed in actions involving the ball (e.g. long pass or power shots can be constrained because of the requirements for balance on the supporting leg). - When attacking in and around the box, the player's impairment creates a slight but significant hesitation when compared to non-impaired regular players: i.e. use of the dominant side. - Usually requires slightly more effort on one side.